jonesp1/SimpleDevGuide-All-in-One-Software-Notes/DataStructures/Array.md

 ## Array examples
 Explore practical examples of arrays

-- [Arrays](../Examples/ArrayExample.md): Demonstrates how to use an array.
+- [Arrays example](../Examples/DataStructureExamples/ArrayExample.md): Demonstrates how to use an array.